cardano-scaling/hydra/docs/docs/getting-started.md

 * A single `cardano-node` producing blocks used as a (very fast) local `devnet`
 * The `hydra-tui` example for clients to interact with the individual `hydra-node`.

 This tutorial uses [Docker](https://www.docker.com/get-started) to install the nodes, so ensure Docker is installed.
-If you want to explore alternative ways of running the tools, see the [variant tutorial](./getting-started-without-docker.md) or the [testnet tutorial](./tutorial/index.md), which uses pre-built binaries.
+If you want to explore alternative ways of running the tools, see a [variant of this tutorial](./getting-started-without-docker.md) or the [testnet tutorial](./tutorial/index.md), which uses pre-built binaries.
 The documentation pages on [installation](./installation) and [configuration](./configuration) provide more details.

 Additionally, the `hydra-tui` uses the HTTP/WebSocket API provided by the `hydra-node` behind the scenes.
 The [testnet tutorial](./tutorial/index.md) will show how to use this API using low-level commands, or you can see the [API reference](https://hydra.family/head-protocol/unstable/api-reference) for more details.